joeltankam/website/README.md

-# Personal Blog Repository
+# Personal Website

-Personal blog built with Vue.js 3, TailwindCSS v4, and TypeScript.
+Personal website built with Vue.js 3, TailwindCSS v4, and TypeScript and hosted at https://joeltankam.com

 ## Development Setup